replicatedhq/replicated-field-labs/instruqt/closing-information-gap/02-working-with-support-bundles/assignment.md

 Installation
 Pitfalls](https://play.instruqt.com/replicated/tracks/avoiding-installation-pitfalls)
 lab these concepts will be familiar to you as the two types of objects that make up preflight checks.
-Support bundles are also make up of _collectors_ that collect data and _analyzers_ that analyze it.
+Support bundles are also made up of _collectors_ that collect data and _analyzers_ that analyze it.

 There two default collectors included in every support bundle.
 The